immcantation/shazam/docs/topics/calcObservedMutations.md

 Description
 --------------------

-`calcObservedMutations` determines all the mutations in a given input seqeunce compared to its germline sequence.
+`calcObservedMutations` determines all the mutations in a given input sequence compared to its germline sequence.